Johnlon/gocuke-html/README.md

 &nbsp;
 &nbsp;

-Gocuke-heml is a library written in Go providing the possibility to generate beautiful html reports and it is also possible to embed any file in your Cucumber json reports.
+This library written in Go provides the possibility to generate beautiful html reports and it is also possible to embed any file in your Cucumber json reports.

 This can be done importing in a go project, executing a binary, calling a REST API or in a frontend using our docker container.